hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > If they draw strangers to their balls to pay;
 >
-> Many print "annual balls", and what's still more,
+> Many print "Annual balls", and what's still more,
 >
 > Were never known to have a ball before;
 >